 It’s not wrong to have needs in a relationship

 It may sound obvious to many, but I really didn’t understand that properly during my marriage.
-My ex-husband used to try to make me believe that it was wrong to need anything from him.
-He made it clear that people should have no expectations of others.
-I realised eventually that it was actually some theory, possibly misinterpreted, which allowed him to suit his own ends; he believed that having needs was the same as being “needy”.
-He may or may not have been doing this with awareness, but the ultimate result was that he got to satisfy his own wishes, while I felt clingy and like a nag for asking for anything from him.
-Continue reading “The Loneliness of Unmet Needs”
+My ex-husband used to try to convince me that it was wrong to need anything from him; he made it clear that that he thought people should have no expectations of others.
+I realised eventually that it was a theory which allowed him to suit his own ends; he believed that having needs was the same as being “needy”.
+He may or may not have been doing this with awareness, but the ultimate result was that he got to satisfy his own wishes, while I felt clingy and like a nag for asking for anything from him. (more…)

 My beautiful boys were 6 and 4 years old when we sat down and told them that daddy was not going to be living with us anymore; my baby girl was little more than newborn.
 I was as angry that day for them, as I was for my own betrayal; my grief was as much for the hopes and expectations for my children’s childhoods, as it was for our relationship.